Crossing the Chasm by Geoffrey Moore

 Creating the competition

-In the progression of the Technology Adopyion Life Cycle, the nature of competition changes dramatically.
+In the progression of the Technology Adoption Life Cycle, the nature of competition changes dramatically.
 These changes are so radical that, in a very real sense, one can say at more than one point in the cycle that one has no obvious competition.
 Unfortunately, where there is no competition, there is no market.

 In sum, the pragmatists are loath to buy until they can compare.
 Competition, therefore, becomes a fundamental condition for purchase.
 So, coming from the early market, where there are typically no perceived competing products, with the goal of penetrating the mainstream, you often have to go out and create your competition.